KayleighPerera/COM528_AE2_KaYLEIGH.Perera/README.md

 # Testing

 Below are two charts one for the user and one for the admin tests.
-These chartd below show what action is taken and how will my application react to the action preformed
+These charts below show what action is taken and how will my application react to the action preformed.
+It also show what tests have passed and what tests have not been passed.

 ## User Tests